LoginRadius/engineering-portal/content/identity/what-is-dynamic-authorization/index.md

 tags: ["authentication", "authorization", "data breaches"]
 author: "Sudhanshu Agarwal"
 description: "Dynamic authorization rewards customers with the security they need and effectively improves their experience with your brand.
 It helps to meet your customer’s needs and, at the same time, gives you much more control over how users access your services."
-metatitle: "What is Dynamic Authorization?"
+metatitle: "What Is Dynamic Authorization & How It Enhances Security?"
-metadescription: "Dynamic authorization allows you to strike the right balance between experience and security by unifying your customer profiles across multiple systems."
+metadescription: "Know what dynamic authorization is, how it differs from traditional access control methods, and the benefits of implementing dynamic authorization for security."
 ---

-## Introduction:
+## Introduction

 Today's customers live online and don't limit their lives to a particular app or website.
 They want to use any device and access any resource from any place, at any time, or anywhere in the world.